-Approximately 15% to 20% of patients may experience a myasthenic crisis (exacerbation necessitating mechanical ventilation and acute treatment with intravenous immune globulin or plasma exchange.
+Approximately 15% to 20% of patients with MG experience a myasthenic crisis (exacerbation necessitating mechanical ventilation and acute treatment with intravenous immune globulin or plasma exchange.

 Most patients, but not all, enjoy good quality of life and normal lifespan due to advances in diagnosis and in immunosuppressive and immunomodulatory treatment.
 However, some patients have a significant burden of disease.

 Myasthenia gravis (MG) is a chronic autoimmune disorder of the postsynaptic membrane at the neuromuscular junction in skeletal muscle.
 Circulating antibodies against the nicotinic acetylcholine receptor (AChR) or associated proteins impair neuromuscular transmission.